HITECHCRIME/HC_S35_Upclick/README.md

 Include a spitrap!

 Roll honey
-I ain't invited
+not invited
-Awoke again triggering
+Awoke again triggering no
 cock and moe

+this so
+for ya
-fucking dope
+fucking dope yeah
-Pretty fucking dope ye
+pretty fucking dope ye
+all the nights
+looking for praise

+what you lookin' for is
+upclick

+fucking name
 x

-Upclick

-Fucking name

 Second pass reckon swerving round triple
 Feelin' thrill like I'm living a life